SDearing/Database/README.md

 The update function is used to change the fields of a record, in this example, I will be updating the name of the current record I just inserted, to change the name 'Dragon' to 'Lizard'.

 ![update](https://github.com/SDearing/Database/blob/master/UPDATE%20SQL.PNG)

+In the code I first declare which table is being updated, then what I want the new updated value to be and what field it should be upated in and finally under what condition should be met to change the value of the field.
+In this example I have declared that I am updating the ENEMIES table and changing the NAME field to 'LIZARD' whenever it finds the name 'DRAGON'.